Robert-96/graphwalker-cli-docker/README.md

 The `graphwalker-cli:latest` tag will always point the latest release (which is, at the time of this writing, `graphwalker-cli:4.3.0`).

-Till the `graphwalker-cli:4.2.0` tag all tags had installed OpenJDK 8 (because before version 4.3.0 the latest version of Java supported by GraphWalker was Java 8).
+Up to the `graphwalker-cli:4.2.0` tag all tags had installed OpenJDK 8 (because before version 4.3.0 the latest version of Java supported by GraphWalker was Java 8).

 Begining with the `graphwalker-cli:4.3.0` tag all tags will have installed OpenJDK 11.